 Behavioural studies are the starting point of our work.
 We dispose over wind tunnels, olfactometers, a locomotion compensator (automated detailed walking track recording), videocamera’s, behavioural recording and analysis software and we use a range of feeding and oviposition assays on natural and artificial substrates.
 Behavioural observations raise questions on specificity and sensitivity of sensory perception which are addressed using electrophysiological techniques.
 Specificity and sensitivity of chemoreceptors that insects use to perceive plant-derived compounds are analysed by electrophysiological techniques: electroantennagrams (EAG) and single cell recordings on taste (‘tip-recording’) and olfactory neurons (surface-contact recording).
 For volatile plant compounds, sensory and chemical-analytical techniques are combined on-line, thereby enabling the efficient detection of individual chemicals that elicit sensory activity (coupled gas chromatography – electroantennography (GC-EAG)).
 Active chemicals eliciting attraction or acceptance are subsequently isolated and identified in several projects using a range of chemical analytical techniques (GC-MS, HPLC) under the guidance of behavioural assays, in close cooperation with chemists (Department of Organic Chemistry at WAU; Netherlands Institute of Ecological Research CTO-NIOO of KNAW; Department of Organic Chemistry, Technical University of Braunschweig; Institute of Zoology, Free University of Berlin).

-Resource conversion by black soldier fly larvae: towards standardisation of methods and reportingIn: Book of Abstracts of the 70th Annual Meeting of the European Federation of Animal Science. - : Wageningen Academic Publishers (EAAP book of abstracts No. 25 ) - ISBN 9789086863396 - p.
-324 - 324.
+Development of housefly larvae on manure from herbivores, omnivores and carnivoresIn: Book of abstracts of the 72nd annual meeting of the European Federation of Animal Science. - : Wageningen Academic Publishers (EAAP Book of Abstracts 27) - ISBN 9789086863662 - p.
+154 - 154.